 Also referred to as a switchboard operator, a telephonist answers and connects calls.
 They usually earn between £12,000 and £24,000 per year.

 You'll need strong IT skills and must have previous administrative experience.
-Many further education colleges offer courses in call centre and customer service techniques - having professional qualifications can be extremely helpful when looking for jobs.
+Many further education colleges offer courses in call centre and customer service techniques - having professional qualifications can be extremely helpful when looking for these admin jobs.

 Town planning assistant